The Bacchae: Influences

 The Bacchae had an enormous impact on ancient literature, and its influence can be seen in numerous Greek and Roman authors.
 It seems to have been one of Horace's favorite tragedies.
+Some scholars have even suggested that the Gospel of John is based upon The Bacchae.

 Beyond antiquity, dramatists and filmmakers of all ages have been greatly impacted by it.
 The tragedy's influence can be seen in the writings of Henrik Ibsen, as well as Thomas Mann's 1912 novella Death in Venice and Oliver Stone's 2004 film Alexander.
 The Renaissance Venetian painter Titian may have illustrated the arrest of Bacchus in his painting "Il Bravo" in Vienna's Kunsthistorisches Museum.